 Starting January 1, 2018 Joliet residents who pay for municipal waste on their water and sewer bills will be able to call and have electronics picked up from their homes free of charge.
 To schedule a pickup, either call 1-800-449-7587, email email@example.com or go to the website www.wmatyourdoor.com.
 If you go to the website, be sure to click on SCHEDULE TODAY in the lower right hand corner and then click on SCHEDULE ONLINE on the next page.
 You will then be asked for your information so a pickup can be scheduled.

-There is no fee for this service.
-Residents will call a phone number or send and email and a kit will be sent to your home with a pickup date and instructions about where items are to be placed and what can be placed out for recycling.
+There is no fee for this service and no limit to the number of times a resident can call for this service.
+Residents will call a phone number or send an email and a kit will be sent to your home with a pickup date and instructions about where items are to be placed and what can be placed out for recycling.
 No items are to be placed at the curb.

 PLEASE CHECK WILLCOUNTYGREEN.COM FOR UPDATES ON ELECTRONICS RECYCLING DROP OFF SITE INFORMATION AS THIS CHANGES FREQUENTLY.

 Electronics Collections Update -- There are now seven locations in Will County that accepts electronics recycling from Will County residents only (see list below).
 There is no fee to drop off your electronics at these sites.
 Please bring your drivers' license or state ID.
 Limit 2 TVs per vehicle along with other electronics.
 Closed all other days and times.
 Be aware that illegal dumping during closed hours will be prosecuted.
 The County is working with public and private sites to open more permanent locations with the same restrictions in order to comply with the provisions of the recently bid recycling contract.